yracine/device-type.myautomatic/README.md

 a) At the Automatic Developer portal, copy the OAuth Redirect URL field

-The field should be simimlar to:
+The field should be similar to:

 <i>https://graph.api.smartthings.com/api/token/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/smartapps/installations/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/swapToken</i>